pmean/build-website/text/06/ColorsForR.md

 `in.print(width=8,height=10.5,printer="Adobe PDF")   pa`

-would produce a graph where all the data points with the variable g equal to 0 would be red C\'s and all the data points with the variable g equal to 1 would be green T\'s.
+would produce a graph where all the data points with the variable g equal to 0 would be red C's and all the data points with the variable g equal to 1 would be green T's.
 I never bothered figuring out how to get a particular color all that carefully because I never needed to worry too much about it.